 In 1991, responding to the 1989-1991 measles epidemic, Betty Bumpers and Rosalynn Carter founded Every Child by Two to ensure that all children in America are immunized on schedule by age two and that states develop immunization registries.
 Former Secretary of Health and Human Services Donna Shalala said, “from Arkansas to Washington, DC, to the far corners of the globe, Betty has been a guardian of children, protecting them from polio, from rubella and from many other invisible enemies.”

-In 1982, Mrs. Bumpers, concerned about the growing nuclear arms race, formed Peace Links to “effect a mindshift in the way people think” about peace and nuclear war.
+In 1982, Mrs. Bumpers, concerned about the growing nuclear arms race, formed Peace Links to “effect a mind shift in the way people think” about peace and nuclear war.
 For twenty years Peace Links, which encompassed over 200 gubernatorial and congressional women and global women leaders, worked to educate communities about a new concept of national security, the value of cultural diversity, non-violent conflict resolution, global cooperation, citizen diplomacy, violence prevention and peace building.
-Through the National Peace Foundation, she continues to draw the world together into a unified community dedicated to peace.
+Through the National Peace Foundation, she continued to draw the world together into a unified community dedicated to peace.